 —will it be possible for the app to be modified or improved in the future, or will it adapt to changes in the environment?

 Maintainability should be taken into account at the planning stage of the app development cycle.
 Therefore, the best practice is to engage a QA team member at the very beginning of the process.
-You see, if you take a QA on board, you will be able to foresee any possible future requirements and save yourself a lot of effort (and money) down the line.
+You see, if you take a QA on board to join a set of developers, you will be able to foresee any possible future requirements and save yourself a lot of effort (and money) down the line.
 Also, instead of fixing things on the go, you will be able to build a well-planned, robust app.

-—can the app be used in various environments?
+—can the software be used in various environments?

 Software development is a process.
 And we need to have full control of this process in order to arrive at satisfactory results—i.e. a working piece of software that meets our requirements and quality goals—and do so within a reasonable timeframe and budget.